xarantolus/blog/_posts/2021-08-26-Programmatically-interact-with-KNX-smart-home-system.md

 * No. When you send an "on" signal (aka `dpt.DPT_1001(true)`), nothing happens when the light is already on.

 How can I toggle a light without directly sending the new state it should have?
-* It doesn't seem to be possible to just toggle a light.In order to toggle a light, your application needs to read the light state, then invert it.
-In my case, sending a `knx.GroupRead` command didn't really do *anything* and also never returned any data (also in ETS, reading didn't work).
+* It doesn't seem to be possible to just toggle a light.
+In order to toggle a light, your application needs to read the light state, then invert it.
+In my case, sending a `knx.GroupRead` command didn't really do *anything* and also never returned any data (also in ETS, so reading doesn't seem to work at all).
 The solution to this is to listen to inbound messages (basically you can listen to *all events* sent over KNX), and then you have to keep a mapping of light addresses to their current state.
 And now when you want to toggle a light, you basically invert the last state you received about that light.
 So yeah, rather annoying but possible to do.

 ---